 A brief history of bread

 Humans have been consuming bread for almost 30,000 years.
-In its simplest form, bread is made from flour, water, and yeast, which are mixed, and the dough is kneaded and left to rise before being baked at a specific temperature to produce a loaf of bread.
-In the prehistoric days, people would make a paste from grains and water and would cook it on hot stones, resulting in flatbread similar to that we still enjoy today.
+In its simplest form, bread is made from flour, water, and yeast, mixed, and the dough is kneaded and left to rise before being baked at a specific temperature to produce a loaf of bread.
+People would make a paste from grains and water in the prehistoric days and cook it on hot stones, resulting in flatbread similar to that we still enjoy today.

 As time passed and humans evolved, so did the bread recipes.
-The greatest progress was achieved by adding the leavening to the bread batter, as this would make it rise, producing a fluffy loaf.
+The greatest progress was achieved by adding the leavening to the bread batter, making it rise, producing a fluffy loaf.
 In today’s world, yeast is the most commonly used leavening agent.
 However, yeast happens to be an old ingredient.
 Its production dates back to the Egyptian times, around 300 BC.

 The bread most of us are familiar with is very different from that consumed 30,000 years ago.
-In addition, different cultures and traditions have given rise to diverse shapes and types of bread that vary from one region to another.
-In the Middle Eastern countries and some of the Asian countries, the old flatbread is still eaten with all meals, whereas the bread loaves originate from European countries.
+Besides, different cultures and traditions have given rise to diverse shapes and types of bread that vary from one region to another.
+In the Middle Eastern countries and some Asian countries, the old flatbread is still eaten with all meals, whereas the bread loaves originate from European countries.
 Sliced bread is a relatively new concept, however.
-Since it was introduced in 1930, its popularity has expanded all over the world, as it is convenient to use for making toast or sandwiches.
+Since it was introduced in 1930, its popularity has expanded worldwide, as it is convenient to make toast or sandwiches.

 What are the main ingredients in bread?